tylertreat/BoomFilters/README.md

 Boom Filters are useful for situations where the size of the data set isn't known ahead of time.
 For example, a Stable Bloom Filter can be used to deduplicate events from an unbounded event stream with a specified upper bound on false positives and minimal false negatives.
 Alternatively, an Inverse Bloom Filter is ideal for deduplicating a stream where duplicate events are relatively close together.
 This results in no false positives and, depending on how close together duplicates are, a small probability of false negatives.
 Scalable Bloom Filters place a tight upper bound on false positives while avoiding false negatives but require allocating memory proportional to the size of the data set.

 For large or unbounded data sets, calculating the exact cardinality is impractical.
 HyperLogLog uses a fraction of the memory while providing an accurate approximation.
-Similarly, Count-Min Sketch provides an efficient way to estimate event frequency for data streams.
+Similarly, Count-Min Sketch provides an efficient way to estimate event frequency for data streams, while Top-K tracks the top-k most frequent elements.

 MinHash is a probabilistic algorithm to approximate the similarity between two sets.
 This can be used to cluster or compare documents by splitting the corpus into a bag of words.